Intermesh/groupoffice-docs/developer/building-a-webclient-module.rst

     docker-compose restart sass

-When you're done, you'll have to run the database install script again.
+..and run the database install script again.
 This will make sure that your custom CSS is included.

 Custom fields
 -------------